 Of course, all accounting positions require fundamental skills in accounting principles.
 But once you’ve mastered them, you can branch out to other types of professional employment.
 Therefore, no one will follow the same accounting career path.

 Basically, public accountants provide various services to businesses, governments, non-profits, and even individuals.
-They can deliver accounting services, of course, but they can do auditing, tax, and consulting, too.
+Of course, they can deliver accounting services, but they can do auditing, tax, and consulting, too.
 However, the type of work a public accountant performs can actually be fairly diverse.
 For example, they could prepare and review a company’s financial statements one day.
-And the next day, they could move to analyze budgets, prepare tax forms, or give advice on multiple financial issues.
+And the next day, they could move to analyze budgets, prepare tax forms, or advise on multiple financial issues.

 Forensic accountants analyze financial documents and look for evidence of fraud, embezzlement, money laundering, and tax evasion.
 For example, they might provide an analysis for legal cases or serve as witnesses in courts of law.

 Financial accountants usually work for a single business or organization and assess fiscal performance.
 Basically, financial accountants prepare reports like balance sheets, cash flow statements, and profit and loss statements.
 These documents are usually geared toward individuals external to the company, like creditors, stockholders, and taxing agencies.